Under lock and key

-At counter espionage specialists International Intelligence, head of technical services Alex Bomberg says that even the police can make errors in this field: “I have seen a case where police officers discovered a wire tap and removed it before they monitored its use.
+At counter espionage specialists International Intelligence, CEO Alex Bomberg says that even the police can make errors in this field: “I have seen a case where police officers discovered a wire tap and removed it before they monitored its use.
 Although they were able to arrest the man responsible for planting it, they were only able to caution him for a minor telecommunications offence.”

 Disposal or interference with IT evidence is a common error, says Mr Johnson.
 “All too often banks dump or reuse computers, delete emails or erase someone’s profile from a system when they have left the organisation, destroying what could be vital evidence of fraud.
 They should be handled as any other evidence at the scene of a crime.”